― William Blake, The Marriage of Heaven and Hell

 So, here's the Deal.

 Left without the continual mental chatter and habitual reactions that create the "narrow chinks" of our habitual perception, sadness, like all phenomena, is impermanent.
 It comes and goes of it's own accord.
 At times, it may evoke tears.
-(Yay!)
-At times, it may not.
-Yet, as the Practice deepens over time, even though the flavor of energy we call sadness may do passing encores in moments of melancholy or brief bouts of bittersweet, if you embrace it with an open heart and mind, it usually doesn't develop a "mind of its own" and push the down button on your own personal version of an elevator to Hell.
+This is a good thing.
+It's the body's natural way to release the energy.

 Yet, at least in my case, this didn't happen overnight.
-It took the development of a serious Practice over the course of a long time.
-This involves the sometimes excruciating task of opening the heart and our mind to Life with all it's inevitable ups and downs.
-This requires great courage, effort, a gentle persistence -- and a deep kindness towards yourself and others.
-Contrary to prevailing opinion, these are all qualities that can be cultivated.
+It took the development of a serious Practice.
+It involved sitting still an a regular basis to face and embrace the accumulated baggage of my own conditioning, to open my heart and mind to Life with all it's inevitable ups and downs.
+That took courage, effort, a gentle persistence -- and a developing a deep kindness towards myself and others.
+Contrary to prevailing opinion, all this can be cultivated.

 It just takes Practice.

 It is certainly true that as the Practice unfolds, there can be moments of outright wonder and gratitude and bliss.
 You may be blessed to experience all the big bang moments of human consciousness imaginable.
 Yet, this isn't the Heart of the Matter.
-In fact, an attachment to going for the gold and trying to get all the goodies in the spiritual dimension can hang you up, maybe even more than other forms of grasping.
-The Tibetan Buddhist teacher Chogyam Trungpa called this Spiritual Materialism and spent a lot of time with his Western students pointing this out.
-(I suspect he saw clearly how deeply we've been conditioned by our super- charged capitalist upbringing.)
+In fact, an attachment to going for the gold and trying to get all the goodies in the spiritual dimension can hang you up, maybe even more than other forms of greed and grasping.
+The Tibetan Buddhist teacher Chogyam Trungpa called this Spiritual Materialism and emphasized this point a lot.
+I suspect he saw clearly how deeply his Western students had been conditioned by our super- charged capitalist "me first" upbringing.

-Once this ground rule is understood, the Practice becomes quite ordinary.
-It's No Big Deal.
+Over time, the Practice becomes quite ordinary, no big deal.
 It's about simply "assuming the position" -- again and again, on and off the zafu.
-Ultimately it is about releasing our own agenda and opening into the present moment wherever we are.
-We Practice by simply paying full attention to this very breath, this sight, this sound, this feeling as they emerge each moment.
+Ultimately it is about relaxing, releasing our own agenda, and opening our hearts to the present moment wherever we are.
+We practice by simply paying full attention to this very breath, this sight, this sound, this feeling as they emerge each moment.

 Looking up from the keyboard, taking a breath and relaxing my shoulders just now, I gazed out the window.